arcionlabs/arcion-docs/content/docs/source-setup/Postgresql.md

 ---
 # Source: PostgreSQL

+The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory.

 ## I. Create a user in postgresql

-1. Log in to postgresql client
+1. Log in to postgresql client:
     ```BASH
     psql -U $POSTGRESQL_ROOT_USER
     ```

-2. Create a user used for replication
+2. Create a user used for replication:
     ```sql
     CREATE USER <username> PASSWORD '<password>';
     ```